Pontefract Library: Present Library

-The present library was is situated on Shoemarket and was opened in 1975 to a design by disgraced Pontefract architect, John Poulson.
+The present library is situated on Shoemarket and was opened in 1975 to a design by disgraced Pontefract architect, John Poulson.
 The library was one of Poulson's final buildings, opening two years after his imprisonment for corruption.
 The building is of two storeys, the first floor being a mezzanine.
 The interior is clad in wood with a central staircase linking the ground floor with the mezzanine.
 The ceiling has square skylights situated over the central atrium.
 The exterior has the characteristic geometric shapes of Poulson's earlier brutalist style buildings, however unlike his earlier works the pre-cast concrete is finished.
 The windows are tinted to protect the stock and extrude from the building.
 The library is the only public library in the town.

 Facilities

 The library has a study area, a children's library, a local history library and a computer area.
 There is also a meeting room which can be hired.
 The mezzanine level has lift access.